Jordyn Woods Speaks Out About Tristan Thompson Cheating Scandal

 “She is devastated and feels completely lost.
 Jordyn has tried profusely to apologize to Khloe, Kylie and even Kris [Jenner] several times since the news spread.
 She has reached out to Khloe multiple times trying to explain that this was a one-time mistake,” the source added.

-However, Hollywood Unlocked reports that it wasn’t a one-time thing, and that Jordyn and Tristan had been seeing each other on the sly for about a month before they were finally busted.
+However, Hollywood Unlocked reports that it wasn’t a one-time thing and that Jordyn and Tristan had been seeing each other on the sly for about a month before they were finally busted.

 Fans will likely get to see more of the drama between Jordyn Woods, Kylie Jenner, Khloe Kardashian, and Tristan Thompson when Keeping Up With the Kardashians returns for a brand new season next month.